BlueBrain/nexus/docs/src/main/paradox/docs/delta/api/current/iam-acls-api.md

 ## Default permissions

-When IAM starts for the first time, it applies the default permissions to `/`.
+When the service starts for the first time, it applies the default permissions to `/`.
 This gives all permissions to the anonymous user to enable setting up realms.
 It is recommended to replace these permissions once user has setup an authorization realm.

 ## ACLs Hierarchy